 The Agency monitors water levels in a large monitoring well network.
 Currently there are approximately 110 wells in the system, each of which is monitored for groundwater elevation twice a year, typically in May and November.
-The monitoring network is depicted in Figure 10.
+The monitoring network is depicted on Figure 10.

-Between Fall 2014 and Fall 2015, approximately 80 of the wells had water level changes, including a number of sites with multiple wells.
-Of these, seven sites had wells that recorded a water level increase of more than five feet, 13 recorded a decline of more than five feet, and 60 recorded little or no change.
-Of the seven wells showing a large increase in water levels, approximately 4 are in the Beaumont Basin, while one is in the Banning Canyon Basin.
-Of the 13 wells showing declines of more than five feet, five of them are in the Beaumont Basin, one in the San Timoteo, four are in the Cabazon, and three in the Banning Bench Basin.
+Between Fall 2015 and Fall 2016, approximately 80 of the wells had water level changes, including a number of sites with multiple wells.
+Of these, seven sites had wells that recorded a water level increase of more than five feet, 15 recorded a decline of more than five feet, and 58 recorded little or no change.
+Of the seven wells showing a large increase in water levels, approximately 5 are in the Beaumont Basin, while one is in the Banning Canyon Basin and one in the Banning Bench Basin.
+Of the 15 wells showing declines of more than five feet, four of them are in the Beaumont Basin, one in the San Timoteo, seven are in the Cabazon, one in the Banning Canyon Basin.
 These are depicted on Figure 11.
+Overall, this figure shows the continual decline of water levels in the Cabazon.

 As of 2011, the Agency is part of the California State Groundwater Elevation Monitoring (CASGEM) system.
 This is a formal statewide groundwater monitoring system initiated through 2009 legislation.
-The Agency is a formal monitoring entity for two basins-the San Timoteo sub-basin and the San Gorgonio sub-basin-which roughly correspond to the Agency's boundaries.
-The state uses different basin names because it views the statewide geology and hydrology on a larger scale, and aggregates smaller basins into larger ones.
+The Agency is the formal monitoring entity for two basins-the San Timoteo sub-basin and the San Gorgonio sub-basin-which roughly correspond to the Agency's boundaries.
+As noted above, the state uses different basin names because it views the statewide geology and hydrology on a larger scale, and aggregates smaller basins into larger ones.
 What is known in the CASGEM system as the San Timoteo sub-basin is essentially the Beaumont Basin, the Singleton Basin, the South Beaumont Basin, and the San Timoteo Basin, and what CASGEM labels the San Gorgonio sub-basin is essentially the Cabazon Basin, the Banning Bench Basin, the Banning Canyon Basin, the Banning Basin, and the Millard Canyon Basin.
 While the boundaries are not exact, they are similar.
 The Agency files water level data for selected wells through the Department of Water Resources into the CASGEM database.
-These data are available on the CASGEM web site.